Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 • the essence of the statement;

-• view of the examinee on the problem;
+• the examinee’s view of the problem;

 • argumentation of opinion;